NextronSystems/thor-plugin/README.md

 * `link`: A URL to the plugin's source code or documentation.
 This field is optional.
 * `build_tags`: A list of build tags that are applied when loading the plugin.
 This field is optional.
   It may be used to specify build tags that are required for the plugin to work correctly.

-### Examples

-See `github.com/thor-plugin/` for existing plugins, including several examples.
-There is also a [plugin template](github.com/thor-plugin/template) available that can be used as a starting point for new plugins.